Let’s begin at the beginning.

 A Purchasing Management and Accounting System

-A high-quality EAM should keep track of all asset purchases and part replacements.
-It should also come with an accounting system to help you run monthly, quarterly, and yearly financial reports.
+Keep track of all asset purchases and part replacements.
+The best EAMs come with an accounting system to help you run monthly, quarterly, and yearly financial reports.

 Financial Management Tools

-You can connect your EAM to the financial software you're using so that it syncs with your finance department and makes auditing less of a headache.
+Connect your EAM to your financial software.
+Let it sync with your finance department and make auditing less of a headache.

 Performance, Labor, and Multi-Site Management Tools

-Conversely, multi-site management tools are valuable for keeping on top of asset maintenance schedules and performance across multiple work sites.
+Keep on top of asset maintenance schedules by using multi-site management tools.
+These are critical for improving performance across multiple work sites.

 Health and Safety Tools

-These should permit you to document any health and safety concerns, reduce risks via incident analysis and share best practices with your colleagues and contractors.
+Document health and safety concerns, reduce risks through incident analysis and share best practices with your colleagues and contractors.

 Are You Ready to Use an EAM System?

-You can start using Dynaway EAM today, no credit card required!
-Get it directly from Microsoft AppSource
+You can start using Dynaway EAM today; no credit card is required!
+Get it directly from Microsoft AppSource.